unicef/giga-global-school-mapping/README.md

 </div>

 ## 📜 Description
-This work leverages deep learning and high-resolution satellite images for automated school mapping across X countries.
+This work leverages deep learning and high-resolution satellite images for automated school mapping.
 This work is developed under Giga, a global initiative by UNICEF-ITU to connect every school to the internet by 2030.

 ## 📂 Dataset
 For each school and non-school location in our dataset, we downloaded 300 x 300 m, 500 x 500 px high-resolution satellite images from Maxar with a spatial resolution of 60 cm/px.
-After filtering, we obtained a total of X school images and X non-school images across 42 countries.

 ## 💻 Code Organization
 This repository is divided into the following files and folders: